Bhagyaak47/Credit-Card-Financial-Dashboard-Power-BI/README.md

 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

-# Problem Statement:
-The dashboard should provide real-time insights into key performance indicators (KPIs) related to our sales data.
-This will enable us to make informed decisions, monitor our progress, and identify trends and opportunities for growth.

 # Data Cleaning/ Preparation:
 - There are two tables Credit_card.csv(18 Columns & 10108 Rows) & customer.csv.(15 Columns & 10108 Rows)